Gary Penn

-Gary Penn is a former British games reviewer who wrote for Zzap!64 in the 1980s and is a video game industry veteran.
-He later was editor of The One from 1988 to 1990 and was Creative Director at DMA Design where he supervised the release of the first Grand Theft Auto game in 1997.
+Gary Penn is a former British games reviewer.
+He wrote for Zzap!64 in the 1980s and he later was editor of The One from 1988 to 1990 and was Creative Director at DMA Design where he supervised the release of the first Grand Theft Auto game in 1997.
 Penn has described the game as taking years to develop and almost being cancelled.

 Penn won the Games Media Legend award in 2007.

 As of September 2011, he is head of development at Denki.

 Penn claims his magazine background helped him setting up a "Hollywood-style" studio system there:

 Penn is the author of the book Sensible Software 1986–1999.

+Penn listed Bomberman for the TurboGrafx-16, the arcade version of Defender, Doom, Elite for the BBC Micro, PaRappa the Rapper, Pokémon Red, Blue, and Yellow, Populous for the Amiga, The Sentinel for the Commodore 64, Super Mario Bros., and Tetris for the Game Boy as his favorite games in 2000.